florfu/Bootstrap-Project/README.md

-# Bootstrap Project
+# TINDOG - Bootstrap Project
-Tindog - Website for an app that finds your dog's other half.
+Landing page for an app that finds your dog's other half.
 Developed using Bootstrap.

 Live demo: